michaelmalick/phd-thesis/1_introduction/intro.md

 A better understanding of how environmental forcing impacts salmon populations is a necessary but not sufficient condition for maintaining viable and productive salmon stocks.
-We also need to develop a parallel understanding of how this ecological information can be incorporated into management decision making [@Link2002a].
-Management of living marine resources is increasingly moving towards a more holistic ecosystem-based approach to management due to complex and non-linear interactions of ecosystem components.
-Ecosystem-based management approaches are often recommended to overcome perceived failures of traditional single-sector resource management by explicitly taking into account cumulative impacts of human activities on ecosystem structure and function [@Grumbine1994; @Murawski2007a; @Long2015].
-Implementing an ecosystem-based management approach that is holistic and integrative across sectors requires defining boundaries that delimit the spatial extent of the decision-making process [@Engler2015; @Yaffee1999].
-In other words, ecosystem-based management is a type of place-based (or area-based) management that ideally has ecologically defined boundaries.
-Ecosystem boundaries, whether defined for management purposes or research purposes, are porous, allowing organisms, materials, and energy to move across the defined boundaries [@ONeill2001].
-In particular, migratory marine and anadromous fish species often move across management and jurisdictional boundaries throughout their life cycles, potentially leading to mismatches between the scale of management and the biology of a fish stock [@Cash2006a].
-Because migratory species may spend a considerable portion of time outside the human defined boundaries of an ecosystem, factors external to the management area may strongly contribute to the cumulative impacts of human activities for these species .
-In chapter 4, I investigate challenges associated with integrating highly migratory Pacific salmon into ecosystem-based management policies and outline potential solutions to these challenges.
+We also need to develop a parallel understanding of how these impacts interact with other anthropogenic disturbances, such as commercial harvesting, and how this information can be incorporated into management decisions [@Link2002a].
+Increasingly, management of living marine resources is moving toward ecosystem-based approaches to management that shift the focus of management from a single-species to maintaining critical components of ecosystem structure and function [@Grumbine1994; @Murawski2007a; @Long2015].
+Implementing ecosystem-based management approaches requires defining boundaries that delimit the spatial extent of the decision-making process and most of the research examining the challenges to implementing ecosystem-based management assume that the anthropogenic (or natural) disturbances occur within the human defined boundaries of the decision-making area [@Engler2015; @Yaffee1999].
+However, for highly migratory marine and anadromous fish species, these impacts can occur across a continuum of spatial scales that frequently extend beyond the boundaries of the ecosystem-based management area [@Dallimer2015].
+For example, management actions, such as decisions to increased commercial harvest, in locations that are geographically distance from the ecosystem-based management area may strongly impact the supply of ecosystem services provided by a migratory species within the bounds of the ecosystem-based management area.
+In chapter 4, I confront this assumption by examining challenges associated with integrating highly migratory Pacific salmon into regional and local scale ecosystem-based management policies and outline potential strategies to overcome the challenges.

 ## Statement of interdisciplinarity